 Then we had two kids exactly two years apart, and I didn’t ski for like… four years.
 This past year, though, we got back out there, and it was AWESOME.
 I’m looking forward to getting both my kids their first set of X-country skis, but for now they’re cozied up in our Thule Chariot Lite, hooked up with the Cross Country Ski adapter kit, and they totally love it.
 We throw them in there with some hot chocolate and tell them it’s a sleigh ride!

-If you’re somewhere where X-country skiing is available to you, this is such an incredible, refreshing way to get outside (plus it’s great exercise) with your kids.
+If you’re somewhere where X-country skiing is available to you, this is such an incredible, refreshing way to get outside with your kids (plus it’s great exercise).

 Here’s the big secret: it’s just walking, but in the snow.
 I was a little intimidated by the idea of snowshoeing at first, but it’s super fun and super easy.
 Really: a three-year-old can do it.
-James just got his first pair of snowshoes and has been romping all over the place in them — so cute.
+My son got his first pair of snowshoes as a toddler and was romping all over the place in them in no time — it’s really so cute.

 You can snowshoe anywhere there’s snow, BTW.